 Tobacco Breaks Hearts

 Home > World No Tobacco Day 2018

-Every year, on 31 May, WHO and its partners, including the World Heart Federation, mark World No Tobacco Day to highlight the health and other risks associated with tobacco use and advocate for effective policies to reduce tobacco consumption.
+Every year, on 31 May, WHO and its partners, including the World Heart Federation, mark World No Tobacco Day (WNTD) to highlight the health and other risks associated with tobacco use and advocate for effective policies to reduce tobacco consumption.